Jamie Zelazny

 Service

 Dr. Zelazny is a Vice Chair at the University of Pittsburgh Institutional Review Board.
-She is a member of the American Psychiatric Nurse Association, where she serves on the Child and Adolescent Steering Committee, the Research Committee, the Scholarly Review Committee, the Awards and Recognition Committee, as a Research Grant Reviewer, and a Poster Judge.
+She is a member of the APNA, where she serves as Chair of the Child and Adolescent Steering Committee, a member of the Research and Scholarship Steering Committee, the Scholarly Review Committee, the Awards and Recognition Committee, as a Research Grant Reviewer, and a Poster Judge.
+She is also the Chair of APNA’s Youth Suicide Prevention Position Paper Workgroup.
 In the past, she has served in leadership positions for Sigma Theta Tau, Eta Chapter and on the Board of Directors for Allegheny Health Choices.

-At the University of Pittsburgh, Dr. Zelazny serves as faculty advisor for Pitt’s Nursing Student Association (NSA) and Oakland Outreach.
-She is a member of the Campus Wellbeing Consortium and is dedicated to promoting mental health and overall wellbeing among the student body.
+At the University of Pittsburgh, Dr. Zelazny serves as faculty advisor for Pitt’s Nursing Student Association (NSA), AFSP-Pitt, and Oakland Outreach.
+She served as co-Chair for the Provost’s Year of Emotional Wellbeing in 2023-2024.
+She is a member of the University Wellbeing Consortium and is dedicated to promoting mental health and overall well-being among the student body.

-In the community, Dr. Zelazny is an active volunteer for the American Foundation for Suicide Prevention (AFSP), where she serves on the Education Committee and regularly provides mental health and suicide prevention education throughout the community.
-She also serves as the Pitt Campus Out of the Darkness Walk chair and a Project 2025 Champion.
+In the community, Dr. Zelazny is an active volunteer for the American Foundation for Suicide Prevention (AFSP), where she serves on the Board of Directors of Western PA Chapter and as the Education Committee Chair.
+She regularly trains new presenters and provides mental health and suicide prevention education throughout the community.
+She also serves as the Pitt Campus Out of the Darkness Walk chair and serves as the AFSP Western PA Suicide Prevention Ambassador to the PA Chapter of the American Academy of Pediatrics.